Blb3D/LLMscope/docs/SCOPE_v5.md

 ## 1. Executive Summary

 **LLMscope** is a self-hosted Statistical Process Control (SPC) monitoring system for LLM latency and performance.
-It applies industrial quality control methodology (Nelson Rules) to detect when an LLM service degrades, providing engineers with real-time visibility and diagnostic context.
+It applies industrial quality control methodology (Nelson Rules) to detect when an LLM service degrades, providing engineers with real-time visibility, diagnostic context, and **AI-powered violation analysis**.

 **Core Value Proposition:**
 - Replace naive threshold alerts with **statistical anomaly detection**
+- **AI Copilot** provides intelligent analysis and remediation suggestions
 - Keep all performance data on **your infrastructure** (privacy-first)
 - Detect performance issues **before they impact users**
+- **Smart model fallback** ensures AI features work with any Ollama setup

 ---